rcrderby/crg-overlays/penalties/README.md

 [^1]: Replace `<crg-ip-address>` with the IP address of your CRG instance.
 [^2]: The overlay will constrain your logo to a 100 x 100px container and apply a drop shadow.
-Logos with a 1:1 aspect ratio and a transparent background will produce will look best.
+Logos with a 1:1 aspect ratio and a transparent background will produce the best appearance.